Open enrollment for 2015 is closed.

 Uninsured & Employed

 "I don’t have health coverage.
-I can get a health plan through my employer or my family member’s employer."
+I can get a health plan through my employer (or my family member’s employer), but it doesn’t meet the requirements of the law."

 Insured Through a Family Member’s Employer

 "I have health coverage through a family member or legal guardian who has a health plan through their employer."

 Insured Individual Purchaser

 (without an option to buy through an employer)

 "I have health coverage that I bought myself or a family member bought – I don’t have access to a health plan through an employer or family member’s employer."

 Insured Through Employer